 |Essay||One Essay of 50 marks on a topic of law from the above subjects.|

 AILET Application Form

-You can apply online for All India Law Entrance Test (AILET) 2016.
-Application form for AILET 2016 can be downloaded in PDF format after submission.
+Candidates can apply online for All India Law Entrance Test (AILET) 2017.
+Application form for AILET 2017 can be downloaded in PDF format after submission.
 You may apply online at nludelhi.ac.in.
-This year the AILET application form 2016 are made available from January 1, 2016.
+AILET application form 2017 are available from 03 January 2017.
 As per guidelines, brief details of online form of AILET are explained here.

 AILET application form – You can download the acknowledgement slip after submission of application form.